 The annual open-air market in Moline's Floreciente neighborhood, Mercado on Fifth, is open for the season.

-Mercado on Fifth will run every Friday night from 5 to 10 p.m. to Sept.
-27. The market opened this Friday.
+Mercado on Fifth will run from 5 to 10 p.m. every Friday to Sept.
+27. The market opened Friday.
 The fourth season features live music, food trucks, produce, retail vendors and children's activities.
 During this season, Mercado officials have enhanced the space with landscaping and seasonal light pole banners along 5th Avenue, between 11th and 12th streets.

 The market aims to attract more people to the Floreciente neighborhood, plus increase community involvement and pride by offering economic opportunities to small and minority-owned businesses, according to a news release.

-After canceling several events last year due to weather, Mercado on Fifth has secured a backup indoor location at Catalyst Kitchen, located inside St. John's Lutheran Church of Rock Island.
+After canceling several events last year because of weather, Mercado on Fifth has secured a backup indoor location at Catalyst Kitchen, located inside St. John's Lutheran Church of Rock Island.

 You have free articles remaining.